UW-POLS503/2015/index.md

 The final paper is due on **June 9, 2015 15:00 PDT**.

-For advice see the [Guidelines for the Final Papers](posts/final-papers.html).
+For details, see the [Guidelines for the Final Papers](posts/final-papers.html).

 ## Email & Canvas: